New Anderhill music is out. This is my first full album since The Beauty of Infinite Sadness.

 The Mandolin, the Ghost, and the Machine is a concept album that makes use of a mandolin on each of the nine tracks.
 As the composer of this experimental electronic music I have mixed feelings.
 Take a listen and see what you think and I’ll be my own critic below.

 The album was made quickly.
 I created the nine tracks in a matter of a week.
-I often compose music quickly but this time only some of the tracks felt like they came together and others seemed oddly incomplete or not good enough to me.
-However, instead of nixing tracks or the entire project I pushed forward.
+I often compose music quickly but this time only some of the tracks felt like they came together and others seemed oddly incomplete or not good enough.
+However, instead of killing tracks or the entire project I pushed forward.

 Some of the tracks feel a bit too cluttered for me.
 Instead of editing some of that clutter out as I often would, I decided to leave it.
 This work is exactly how I created it.

 You might wonder why I’d even release The Mandolin, the Ghost, and the Machine if I dislike it as the composer.
 Let me explain.
 First, I don’t dislike it.
 I think it could be better.
 I think I’ve composed stronger works.
 I feel less passionate about the album than others I’ve created.
 That doesn’t make it bad.

 Second, it’s art.
 Some might disagree.
 My process was simply to use a concept, in this case samples of a mandolin as the building block for the music.
 I created nine pieces quickly and in the order you hear them.
 And although I was critical of my own process I forged ahead.

 Finally, it’s often been my observation that the works we are most critical of as artists, creators, and composers are often the viewers, readers, and listeners favorites.
 I can’t count the times that I’ve been about to throw something away but several people told me it was one of my best works.
 In that spirit I decided to release this album for better or worse. – dse